 Of course, that requires money at the local level, something the R&A helps assist with but cannot be the true driver.

 That’s where the Niemanns of the world come in.

 “What the region really needs to get going is more public facilities, more open and accessible facilities for young children to learn, and we are working with all the federations to try and make that happen,” Slumbers said.
 “And if one of those winners goes on and wins one of our championships in the coming years, I’m sure that will really get the game going in this region.“

-Until then, incremental movement in skill-based measurements is the best way to measure the impact the LAAC is having.
+Until then, incremental movement in skill-based metrics is the best way to measure the impact the LAAC is having.

 “We’re committed to doing everything we can to strength this tournament right now,” says Ridley, who believes the sixth edition of the LAAC next January at Mayakoba in Mexico will be even better than this week in the Dominican.

 The promesas del futuro are riding on it.